 The production of lactose is increasing from year to year.
 Its uses for bulk packing foods, and fat replacement in low fat foods continues to expand.

-& Milk in Pharmaceuticals
+Lactose & Milk Components in Pharmaceuticals

 Lactose is one of the most commonly used materials in a number of industries, and has major applications in the food and pharmaceutical manufacturing.
 The physical properties of lactose are such that enable it to function in a wide variety of applications.
 For instance, its widespread use in pharmaceutical dosage forms arises from the absence of any real toxicity or unacceptable taste, its favourable mechanical qualities, and good aqueous solubility.

 When utilized as a food ingredient to provide functional value, lactose can be applied in diverse food products including bakery goods, confections, dry mixes, dairy foods, dried vegetables, snacks, and infant formula.
 For example, lactose can be used in bakery goods for enhancing browning and reducing sweetness.
 In addition, lactose may be used to partially replace skim milk powder in some baked products, such as muffins and biscuits, without significantly affecting product quality yet providing an effective means of cost reduction.
 In the confection area, a portion of skim milk powder and sugar are commonly substituted by lactose in milk chocolate.
 Lactose is also commonly applied in dried vegetable process in order to reduce sweetness and prevent discolouration.
 Dried vegetable processed with 3% lactose had better appearance and colour after rehydration.
 Due to lactose having no flavour and being relatively less sweet, it is commonly used as a filler and flowing agent in seasoning mix, such as instant noodle soup mixes.
 It is also an excellent carrier for flavours and seasonings.